|Back to Application - Overview of the FSC M. Ed. in Curriculum and Teaching (without licensure)

 Six CORE Courses: 3 credits each

-EDUC 8300 Research in Education EDUC 7000 A Reading Course appropriate for the candidate's teaching level EDUC 7400 Contemporary Issues in Education EDUC 7000 The Psychology of Learning: Inclusion for All Students EDUC 7500 Curriculum Design and Implementation for Multi-Needs Populations EDUC 7000 Action Research, Part I
+EDUC 8300 Research in Education EDUC 7000 A Reading Course appropriate for the candidate's teaching level EDUC 9005 Dynamic Perspectives in Education SPED 7035 The Psychology of Learning: Inclusion for All Students EDUC 7500 Curriculum Design and Implementation for Multi-Needs Populations EDUC 7000 Action Research, Part I

 Six Additional Elective Courses (in addition to Seminar in action Research Part II): 3 credits each, for a total of 18 credits; 9 elective credits must be in the area of Curriculum and 9 must be in the area of Teaching.